Skip to main content

 _contenttype=rummetricfromtrace

-The following table has details on the Document Load metrics collected from JavaScript.
+The following document load metrics are collected from JavaScript.
 These are available in each trace in the documentLoad and documentFetch spans as span events in the details panel and also used in the Real User Monitoring app to populate the Website Performance and UI Paint Timings panels.

-Timing metrics are not calculated if the visibility state of the document was "hidden" at any point during the load.
+Timing metrics are not calculated if the visibility state of the document is "hidden" at any point during the load.

 See W3C navigation timing for details on how an interface for web applications defines its access timing information concerning navigation and other elements.